Barbiturates Withdrawal and Treatment

 - Having increased problems at work or school as a result of barbiturate use.

 - Experiencing psychological or physical problems as a result of barbiturate use.

 - Continuing to use barbiturates despite interpersonal or social problems resulting from use.

 - Abandoning previously enjoyed activities in favor of barbiturate use.

 - Using barbiturates in hazardous situations, such as while driving.

 Detox is a beneficial intervention for anyone hoping to end barbiturate abuse, and the treatment can aid in reducing the negative behaviors associated with addiction.

-A medically supervised detox program will have a full treatment team made up of medical health and mental health professionals that can:
+A medically supervised detox program offers physical health and health professionals who can:

-This tapering process is favorable since it will diminish the intensity of the withdrawal symptoms by spreading them over time.
+This tapering process may be used to diminish the intensity of the withdrawal symptoms by spreading doses over time.
 The process can be lengthy, so it is rarely conducted entirely in an inpatient setting.
 Rather, inpatient care may be needed to establish stability before transferring to outpatient when the weaning process is started.